dapineyro/genomictools/README.md

 As now, it contains three handy classes:

-- GeneAnnotated: this class is menat to represent a gene, generating an object with all the infromation as well as relevant sequences that can be obtained from a given annotation (GTF format).
+- GeneAnnotated: this class is meant to represent a gene, generating an object with all the infromation as well as relevant sequences that can be obtained from a given annotation (GTF format).
 It also have some relevant functionality.